 “Fall forward,” – the two words that encompassed Oscar-winning actor Denzel Washington’s commencement address at University of Pennsylvania in 2011.
 He encouraged students to take failure in the right spirit and never let it discourage them.
 He beautifully summarized why we must embrace failure, while recalling experiences during his growing up days.

-Even though these famous speeches stem from different premises, what binds them together is the wonderful feeling they leave you with.
+Even though these best speeches stem from different premises, what binds them together is the wonderful feeling they leave you with.

-Each of them contains the power to strike an emotional chord and help you find your feet amidst all the chaos.
+Each of these famous short speeches contains the power to strike an emotional chord and help you find your feet amidst all the chaos.
 So, take a page from their books and let their words inspire you to keep going and never lose hope.

 Featured photo credit: Matthias Wagner via unsplash.com